ayangd/oc-automate_everything/README.md

 keep
 save crafting
 list crafting
-trace minecraft:diamond_pickaxe
-trace minecraft:chest
+trace opencomputers:case2
-	Not a code: Put two logs in the robot's inventory craft minecraft:chest exit
+    Not a code: Put all raw ingredients into the robot's inventory craft opencomputers:case2 exit
 ```
 >Note: If you struggle reading errors, please use `crashtracker <lua file>` and check `crashtracker.txt` for errors.